bravo-t/ToyTran/README.md

 `.debug 1`: Enable debug output to print MNA matrix and RHS vector, as well as solution to each time step.

-`.plot tran [width=xx height=xx] [canvas.]V(NodeName) [canvas.]I(DeviceName)`: Generate a simple ASCII plot in terminal for easier debugging.
+`.plot tran [width=xx height=xx canvas=xxx] [name.]V(NodeName) [name.]I(DeviceName)`: Generate a simple ASCII plot in terminal for easier debugging.
 If `width` and `height` directives are not given, the tool will use current terminal size for plot width and height.
-Multiple simulation results can be plotted in a single chart by specifying a same canvas name.
+Multiple simulation results can be plotted in a single chart by specifying a canvas name.
 Currently at most 4 plots can be drawn in one canvas.
+Now the command can plot data from different analysis data into one canvas, specified with `name.` prefix.
 (This command is not supported in PZ analysis.)

 `.measure tran[.name] variable_name trig V(node)/I(device)=trigger_value TD=xx targ V(node)/I(device)=target_value`: Measure the event time between trigger value happend and target value happend.
 (This command is not supported in PZ analysis.)